eonist/Research/other/jekyll/structure/Jekyll-header-and-footer.md

 </html>
 ```

-Then, inside your index.md, all you’ll have left is this:
+Then, inside your `index.md`, all you’ll have left is this:

 ```
 ---
-layout: default
+layout: default ## <- we use the default layout as the wrapper
 ---

-<h1>Homepage</h1> <!--  this is the content -->
+<h1>Homepage</h1> <!--  this is the content that we embed in the wrapper -->
 ```

 If we have a folder setup like this: